12 Best Starter Motorcycles for 2015

 KTM has been known for dirtbikes for years, and they’ve been making headway over the past few years with street bikes.
 If new riders start on the Duke 390 (or it’s sportier brother the RC390), you can bet the larger motorcycles will be an easier sell if they feel like upgrading.
 This is especially true if you have fun on your first bike, which is what you are guaranteed to do with this Duke 390.

 Although not originally available in the USA, KTM has decided to release both the Duke 390 and the RC 390 in the states.
-Look for them in 2015.
+Look for this 2015 top starter motorcycle to make an appearance stateside soon.

 5. Suzuki DR-Z 400SM